 Children can be treated the same way as adults, from a data protection perspective, when providing a counselling service (whether online, by phone or face to face).
 This is because the GDPR and Data Protection Act 2018 contain exemptions relating to counselling services.

-There should therefore be no change in the way data is processed, whether providing an online service or face to face counselling.
+There should therefore be no change in the way data is processed, whether providing an online or phone service or face to face counselling.
 It needs to be in line with current guidance and law with reference to working competently and safely within the online environment.

 Data protection impact assessments

 Schools and voluntary sector agencies will usually have a data protection impact assessment (DPIA) in place for how they manage data.
 If not, it's recommended one is carried out before therapy is provided to children and young people online.

 This DPIA could consider a variety of risks including:

 - whether the therapist is using a device provided by their employer or school solely for work use

 - whether there is a secure platform which can be used for contacting clients by email or for online therapy sessions, and if the platform has any age related restrictions

 - whether the school or agency is subject to any guidance regarding contact with pupils at home

 - whether devices used could unknowingly collect client data